 Our fundraising efforts have helped to open countless exhibits over the history of the museum.
 Some of these exhibits include

-Katrina and Beyond exhibit tells of rescue, rebuilding and renewal.
+Living with Hurricanes tells the story of rescue, rebuilding and renewal.
 When Hurricane Katrina hit New Orleans’ badly engineered levee system, it resulted in one of the worst disasters in American history, leaving 80 percent of the city flooded and hundreds dead.

 Clementine Hunter: Plantation Life was a comprehensive exhibition held at the Wedell-Williams Aviation and Cypress Sawmill Museum.
 The exhibition ran from October 1, 2015 to April 30, 2016 and showcased more than 60 paintings and other decorated objects.
 It was one of the largest exhibitions of her work in recent years and presented Hunter’s intimate views of plantation life, the daily rhythms of domestic and agricultural work punctuated by memorable occasions like marriage, funeral, the birth of a child, or fishing trips on Cane River.